Best Marketing Attribution Tools 2025: ROI Tracking & Analytics

 Channel Coverage

-PIMMS provides extensive tracking across various channels, including email, social media, websites, mobile apps, and even offline campaigns.
-Using intelligent links, the platform identifies users’ devices and redirects them to the correct app - whether that’s YouTube, Amazon, Vinted, or any of the 100+ supported apps.
+PIMMS provides extensive tracking across various channels, including email, YouTube, websites, mobile apps, and even offline campaigns.
+Using intelligent links, the platform identifies users’ devices and redirects them to the correct app - whether that’s Amazon, Vinted, or any of the 100+ supported apps.
 This eliminates the frustration of broken links or redirects to unintended locations.

 For offline campaigns, PIMMS generates QR codes that connect physical materials like packaging or print ads directly to your digital data.
 This feature ensures that even traditional marketing efforts contribute to your overall attribution insights.